-The Department has set a goal to deliver Standard Agreements to the Awardee(s) within 90 days following the date of the award announcements.
+Standard Agreements will be prepared upon receipt of all documents necessary to enter into an agreement with the Department including, but not limited to, an authorizing Resolution.
+Standard Agreements will be sent to the Awardee(s) within 90 days after receipt of all required documentation.
 To facilitate efficient processing of Standard Agreements, Sponsors are strongly urged to submit organizational documents with their application.
 The Awardee(s) shall remain a party to the Standard Agreement for the entire term of the Standard Agreement; removal of the Awardee(s) shall be prohibited.

 VI.
-Other State Requirements
+Other state requirements

-A. Administration, Monitoring, and Reporting Requirements
+A. Administration, monitoring, and reporting requirements

-A recipient of PLHA funds must meet the administration and monitoring requirements set forth in Guidelines Sections 500 and 501, and reporting requirements in Section 503.
+A recipient of PLHA funds must meet the administration and monitoring requirements set forth in Guidelines Sections 500 and 501 and reporting requirements in Section 503.